 Problem: The final product needed to maintain its loudness and could not be affected in the situation of a lower power consumption.

-Solution: Stetron engineers obtained the drive board from the customer and completed a power consumption measurement based on the real application conditions.
+Solution: Stetron audio engineers obtained the drive board from the customer and completed a power consumption measurement based on the real application conditions.
 It was determined that in order to achieve and maintain the required loudness of the product the loudspeaker driver was demanding too much power from the amplifier.
-Based on our test results, Stetron engineers were able to deduce what the necessary electrical performance was that the loudspeaker needed to meet, in order to match the drive board capability and achieve the expected power consumption level.
-Our engineers were then able to use this information as prerequisites for a new speaker design while maintaining the same target loudness as the original speaker.
+Based on our test results, Stetron audio engineers were able to deduce what the necessary electrical performance was that the loudspeaker needed to meet, in order to match the drive board capability and achieve the expected power consumption level.
+Our audio engineers were then able to use this information as prerequisites for a new speaker design while maintaining the same target loudness as the original speaker.